sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+<<-1568	Minimum Number of Days to Disconnect Island    		51.1%	Hard
+given a 01 matrix, 0 is water, 1 is island.
+You can change one island to water in one day. return min number of days to disconnect the island.
+greedy:
+- if we have >1 islands, we need do nothing
+- critical edge: 1 day
+- otherwise disconnect the top left or bottom right cell using 2 days. using dfs or union find to determine if it is one island.
+->>

 <<-1600	Throne Inheritance    		58.8%	Medium
 inheritance in the order of dfs. first child is the first inheritance.